-Simon & Schuster announced today a major new book coming November 4, 2014: Outlaw Pete by Bruce Springsteen and Frank Caruso, based on the celebrated song about a bank-robbing baby whose exploits become a meditation on sin, fate, and free will.
+Outlaw Pete, by Bruce Springsteen and Frank Caruso, is the book based on the celebrated song about a bank-robbing baby whose exploits become a meditation on sin, fate, and free will.
 Read the full afterword from Bruce below.